-The SLO process, as outlined within the SEED model, will support teachers in using a planning cycle that will be familiar to most educators:
+The SLO process, as outlined within the WPS Evaluation Model, will support teachers in using a planning cycle that will be familiar to most educators:

 Developing SLOs is a process rather than a single event.
 The purpose is to craft SLOs that serve as a reference point throughout the year as teachers document their students' progress toward achieving the IAGD targets.
-While this process should feel generally familiar, the SEED model asks teachers to set more specific and measureable targets than they may have done in the past.
+While this process should feel generally familiar, the WPS Evaluation Model asks teachers to set more specific and measurable targets than they may have done in the past.
 Teachers may develop them through consultation with colleagues in the same grade level or teaching the same subject.
 The final determination of SLOs and IAGDs is made through mutual agreement between the teacher and his/her evaluator.

 The four phases of the SLO process are described in detail below.